 - Official transcripts of your undergraduate and any graduate work should be sent directly from the registrar of the credit granting institution to the Graduate Studies office.

 - Official report of scores on the Graduate Record Examination.
 Please have test scores sent directly from the Educational Testing Service.
-Subject tests may also be required by some departments.
+Subject tests may also be required by some departments. *Note: The biology department has moved to test-optional admissions for its graduate program and no longer requires GRE general test or subject test score submission.

 - Completed Graduate Studies Financial Aid Form, if you are requesting merit-based financial aid through Bucknell.